Faculty and Staff

 Expertise: community needs, relationship and partnership building, innovator management

-Caleb is the Communication Officer at the Innovation Center.
+Caleb is the Communication Officer at the Media Innovation Centre.
 He is responsible for planning, developing, implementing and evaluating communication plans to support the goals and priorities of the Innovation Center.

 Caleb holds a BA in Public Relations and is finalizing his MA in Corporate Communications at Daystar University.